DesignSafe-CI/api-user-guide/docs/create_app_04.md

 ```

 Among other output, a success message should appear near the bottom, indicating
-your app has been successfully deployed to the SD2E tenant.
+your app has been successfully deployed to the Designsafe tenant.

 <br>